-The framework aims to:
+These framework aims to:

-- Encourage IoT service providing organizations to consider security and privacy requirements throughout their IoT solutions and services. - Provide a set of baseline security requirements and controls which should enhance security of IoT solutions. - Provide organized and well-defined procedures for IoT service providing organizations to assess their IoT solutions security compliance with the baseline requirements. - Provide a complete IoT security compliance questionnaire checklist sheet to simplify the security assessment process of the IoT solution of concern for the IoT service providers. - Ensure integrity, confidentiality and availability of the IoT products and services consumed by organizations and end users in the ARE.
+- Promote the incorporation of security and privacy prerequisites across IoT solutions and services tailored for critical infrastructure needs, among IoT/OT service providers. - Provide a set of baseline security requirements and controls which should enhance security of IoT solutions. - Provide organized and well-defined procedures for IoT service providing organizations to assess their IoT solutions security compliance with the baseline requirements. - Provide a complete IoT security compliance questionnaire checklist sheet to simplify the security assessment process of the IoT solution of concern for the IoT service providers. - Guarantee integrity, privacy, and accessibility of IoT products and services designed for critical infrastructure use, benefiting both organizations and end users within the ARE.